Woman doing yoga with bone health boosted by vitamin D and K

 What is vitamin K2?

-Vitamin K is another fat-soluble vitamin that exists in two forms: vitamin K1 (phylloquinone, mainly found in green leafy vegetables) and vitamin K2 (menaquinone, mainly found in fermented dairy and produced by specific bacteria in the intestine).
-Vitamin K2 is the more bioavailable form, and it remains in the body longer.
-It further breaks down into different subtypes called its menaquinone forms.
+Vitamin K is a fat-soluble vitamin that exists in two forms: vitamin K1 (phylloquinone, mainly found in green leafy vegetables) and vitamin K2 (menaquinone, mainly found in fermented dairy and produced by specific bacteria in the intestine).

 Here are the important menaquinones forms: